google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 - license key verification failed if a port number was used in the URL (like in this url: http://mydomain.com:8080/video.html)
 - added audio support, clip has a new "image" property
 - workaround for missing "NetStream.Play.Start" notfication that was happending with Red5.
 Because of this issue the video was not shown.
+- commercial version has the possibility to change the zIndex of the logo

 3.0.0
 -----